 - Atrial fibrillation is a .

-- AF is initiated by one or both of the following mechanisms:
+- Afib is triggered by one or both of the following

-- Less commonly, symptoms of such as palpitations, dizziness, syncope, fatigue, and or dyspnea
+- Less commonly, affected individuals develop symptoms of such as palpitations, dizziness, syncope, fatigue, and or dyspnea.

-- Symptoms of the underlying disease (e.g., murmurs of mitral stenosis)
+- Signs of underlying disease (e.g., murmurs of mitral stenosis)

 - Tachycardia with an irregularly irregular pulse

 - Apex-pulse deficit: difference between the rate of apex heart beat and that of the peripheral pulse

 Individuals with Afib may be asymptomatic for a long time before diagnosis is made.

 - Suspected Afib: Obtain an ECG.

 - All patients: Investigate the underlying cause (see “Etiology of atrial fibrillation”).

 - Obtain laboratory studies.

 - Imaging and advanced cardiac testing depends on the suspected underlying cause

 - Initial investigative study to confirm Afib